 Now, with the introduction of untested engineered flavor enhancers, you’re left wondering whether processed foods with “cleaner” labels really are safer and healthier or not...

+Remember, because Senomyx’ flavor enhancers are used in such low concentrations they are not required to undergo the FDA's usual safety approval process for food additives.
 The disease trends we're now seeing are only going to get worse as much of the processed foods consumed today are not even food-based.
 Who knows what kind of genetic mutations and malfunctions we're creating for ourselves and future generations when a MAJORITY of our diet consists of highly processed and artificial foods that contain substances never before consumed by humans in all of history.

 Ever eat anything that tasted like vanilla, strawberry or raspberry?
 Chances are you have eaten the juice secreted from the anal gland of a beaver.
 It is commonly used as a flavoring additive in foods like ice cream, soda, and chewing gum, and labeled as "natural flavoring."